Cleveland Railway (England): Extension of the line to Normanby

 Ward Jackson continued to seek independence from the M&GR and put forward a fresh proposal in 1859 to extend the line from Guisborough to the Tees at Cargo Fleet, so that the increasing demand for iron ore shipments to Tyneside could more easily be met.
-The S&D again opposed it.
+The S&DR again opposed it.
 Although the House of Commons unanimously approved the Cleveland Extension Bill, it was rejected by the House of Lords.
 However, this left the door open for a private railway on the lands owned by Ward Jackson and his supporters.
-They began to construct it in 1860 under the auspices of the "Upsall, Normanby and Ormesby Railway".
-Once again, the S&D opposed it, this time on the grounds that the new line had to cross the S&D's Redcar branch line, but it eventually gave permission for the construction of a bridge to cross its line.
+They began to construct it in 1860 under the auspices of the Upsall, Normanby and Ormesby Railway.
+Once again, the S&DR opposed it, this time on the grounds that the new line had to cross the S&DR's Redcar branch line, but it eventually gave permission for the construction of a bridge to cross its line.

 A more serious problem was raised by the need to construct a new river crossing at the end of the line in Normanby.
-The WHH&R had sought to build a bridge across the Tees at that point but had been blocked by the Tees Conservancy Commission, at the prompting of the S&D. The WHH&R instead resolved to build a jetty that would enable loaded iron ore wagons to be transported across the river on barges.
-The S&D used its influence with the Commissioners to stop the jetty as well.
+The WHH&R had sought to build a bridge across the Tees at that point but had been blocked by the Tees Conservancy Commission, at the prompting of the S&DR. The WHH&R instead resolved to build a jetty that would enable loaded iron ore wagons to be transported across the river on barges.
+The S&DR used its influence with the commissioners to stop the jetty as well.
 They undertook legal action in the Court of Chancery to stop it but construction proceeded regardless.
 The dispute led to violent clashes between the two sides on 10 September 1860 in an event dubbed the "Battle of the Tees", when Tees Conservancy barges sent to blockade the jetty were forcibly removed by West Hartlepool steam tugs.
 The police had to intervene to restore order.
 The WHH&R was the clear winner of the confrontation and was able to complete its jetty.